 Founding a new non-profit or launching a new program

-You can then use these canvases as a starting point to validate assumptions both about your beneficiaries and donors by soliciting feedback from stakeholders.
+You can then use these canvases as a starting point to validate assumptions about your beneficiaries and donors by soliciting feedback from stakeholders.
 This results in more effective programs and fundraising campaigns.

-When applying for funding from foundations or government, you may have to go through an onerous proposal writing process that carries no guarantees for funding.
+When applying for funding from foundations or the government, you may go through an onerous proposal writing process that carries no guarantees for funding.
 The more you can demonstrate results from your programs by running small tests on the critical assumptions in your proposal, the more likely you will be to secure funding.
 I recommend using the lean canvas to outline and test the assumptions in your program or organization before you begin to write funding proposals.

-Improving strategic alignment in organization
+Improving strategic alignment in an organization

 Communicating new strategic opportunities and innovation